 You are now leaving cash on the table, all for the purpose of feeling good.
 True, it’s only $12.50 per month.
 But remember, the $12.50 per month is meaningful enough for someone who wants to get out of $2,000 of debt.
 If you want to spend $12.50 per month to make you feel better, why not use that money to pay down debt faster?

 On this blog, we strive to give good advice.
 Sometimes good advice may not be consistent with what feels right or feels good, whether it’s due to behavioral biases or computational limitations.
-Sometimes I catch myself “agreeing” with people who propose suboptimal advice, thinking “well, if makes them sleep better at night…” I shouldn’t!
+Sometimes I catch myself “agreeing” with people who propose suboptimal advice, thinking “well, if it makes them sleep better at night, then go ahead and do the irrational thing…” I shouldn’t!
 I owe it to my readers to point out flaws in the feel-good strategies like the debt snowball.
-If people continue to feel good about bad advice, then we in the blogging community haven’t done a good enough job to explain some of the shortcomings of widely cited suboptimal strategies.
+Maybe smoking makes you feel good, but a health expert has to look at the health facts, not feelings.
+If people continue to feel good about bad advice, then we in the personal finance blogging community haven’t done a good enough job to explain some of the shortcomings of widely cited suboptimal strategies.
 After all, there is no better feeling than getting out of debt faster and building wealth faster!